Gnosder/Gaming/Bresos/moltenHearth.md

 Landmark; "holdfast"

-A small camp maintained by the Warders.
+A small camp maintained by the Warders, they use it to keep an eye on Aether Flow

-##
+## Aether Flow

+Colossus

+This colossus sits half submerged in a lava pool, drawing power from the heat.
+A corrupted Paladin is attempting to convert it.

 ##